mdnorman/node-ts-react-relay-example-todo/README.md

 ### GraphQL Server

 This project assumes that there is a separate GraphQL server running for the backend.

+This example is using the [Relay Examples] project.

 The server configuration assumes that the GraphQL server is running on [http://localhost:3000/graphql].